 Energy is a depreciating asset.
 Much like a cell phone, your energy is highest early in the day, after a nightly recharge.
-By evening, you are that red bar, on the verge of entering sleep mode, but still trying pumping out just enough energy to try to finish that last task.
+By evening, you are that red bar, on the verge of entering sleep mode, but still trying to pump out just enough energy to finish that last task.
 You almost get halfway through before you are seeing black (eyes are shut).

 Of course this cycle repeats itself, as work takes priority, you become too exhausted to tackle your personal list.